NFTGo/GoTrading/README.md

 const bulkBuyConfig = {
   ignoreUnListedNFTs: false, // Do you want to ignore unlisted NFTs?
   ignoreInvalidOrders: false, // Do you want to ignore invalid orders?
-  ignoreSuspiciousOrders: false, // Do you want to ignore suspicious NFTs?
+  ignoreSuspiciousNFTs: false, // Do you want to ignore suspicious NFTs?
   withSafeMode: false, // Use Safe Mode or Without Safe Mode.
 };